44+ Insane Asylum Movies: Thrillers, Dark Dramas and More

-So much of the horror genre deals with outside threats—demons, ghosts, killers, and vengeful ex-lovers with revenge on their mind.
-But psychological horror seems to cut much deeper, since the threat comes from within.
-If it’s bad to be betrayed by a lover, how much worse is it to be betrayed by your own brain?
+So much of the horror genre deals with outside threats—demons, ghosts, killers, and vengeful ex-lovers.
+But psychological horror cuts much deeper as the threat comes from within.
+If it’s scary to think about being betrayed by a lover, how much creepier is it to be betrayed by your own brain?

-Starting in the 1800s it widely became realized that mental institutions were hotbeds of abuse and sadism that would make a perfectly normal person insane.
-The following films deal with the dual horror of being tormented by one’s own mind while being held captive in an institution where the workers seem hell-bent on ensuring that you never recover.
+What’s even worse is the way our culture treats people dealing with mental health issues.
+A grippy sock vacation is a terrifying ordeal in its own right but before modern times we locked people up in lunatic asylums and pretty much never let them out.
+These institutions were hotbeds of abuse, torture and worse.
+Far from helping the unwell return to health, sadistic doctors and nurses performed cruel experiments on patients that would drive even a healthy person insane.
+The following films deal with the dual horror of being tormented by one’s own mind and being held captive in an institution where the workers seem hell-bent on ensuring that you never recover.

 Old Insane Asylum Movies